Personal Care is just that, it is personal.

 You should check the company against the CQC or get local recommendations.

-(These lists are normally outdated and are can be not very accurate).
+(These lists are normally outdated and are can be inaccurate).

 If you do have below £23,250 and need a Council Care and Financial assessment, you should ask them about Direct Payments.